 If you are using canned tomatoes for sauce, cooking them is not necessary as they will cook when the pizza is baked.
 This also helps to retain a nice fresh taste.

-How Do You Keep Tomatoes From Getting Soggy On A Pizza?
+How To Stop Tomatoes From Getting Soggy On A Pizza

 Slice the tomato fairly thin and dry the pieces on kitchen paper, place them as the last topping and add them halfway through cooking or once it’s finished.
 Alternatively, roasting before removes a lot of moisture.